What to watch for in the Texas Orange-White game on Saturday

-Spring practice for the Texas Longhorns comes to a close on Saturday at Darrell K Royal-Texas Memorial Stadium as head coach Steve Sarkisian ends his third spring on the Forty Acres.
+Spring practice for the Texas Longhorns comes to a close on Saturday at Darrell K Royal-Texas Memorial Stadium as head coach Steve Sarkisian ends his third spring on the Forty Acres on Longhorn Network at 1 p.m.
+Central.

 As always, how a number of storylines play out during the scrimmage will help define the narrative throughout the summer as the rest of the 2023 recruiting class arrives on campus and the team prepares for preseason camp and a hugely important 2023 season for Sarkisian and the program.